 And then the Starbucks explosion happened and my habit became a lot easier to continue.
 I had stopped drinking drip coffee, certainly in the office as it was never that great in terms of quality.
-I would drink a coffee in the morning at home and once I got to work I wouldn’t touch the stuff.
-But with a Starbucks on every corner, I get hop out of the office to grab a coffee a couple times of day.
-Not a cheap endeavor but not one I was willing to give-up either.
+I would drink a coffee in the morning at home and once I got to work I wouldn't touch the stuff.
+But with a Starbucks on every corner, I get to hop out of the office to grab a coffee a couple of times a day.
+Not a cheap endeavor but not one I was willing to give up either.

 And I swear it had nothing to do with George Clooney!

-Once I get into the city there are so many options for good coffee it is ridiculous.
-And the coffee lover in me seeks them all out whether it is the city’s famous Blue Bottle Coffee, Philz Coffee, Four Barrel Coffee or places serving Northwest greats like Stumptown Coffee, the choices are endless!
+When I was living in San Francisco and community into the city, there were so many options for good coffee it is ridiculous.
+And the coffee lover in me sought them out whether it was the city's famous Blue Bottle Coffee, Philz Coffee, Four Barrel Coffee or places serving Northwest greats like Stumptown Coffee, the choices were endless!

-With such an amazing coffee selection it sometimes becomes hard to differentiate one shop from another.
-That’s where people and stories come into play.
-Tomorrow I will share a great new coffee spot that has both.
+With the number of coffee choices we have today, it sometimes becomes hard to differentiate one shop from another.
+That's where people and stories come into play.
+I always look forward to discovering the roasters and shop around me and learn their stories.